XYOracleNetwork/web-xyo.network-docusaurus/docs/getting-started-developer/get-to-know.md

 Need a quick reminder on what's what?
 The [Glossary](/glossary) can help you out!

-## Exercises
+## Concepts

-We've created a few more [exercises](/getting-started/exercises) to teach you more about ways you can implement XYO.
+We've created a few more [exercises](/getting-started-developer/concepts) to teach you more about ways you can implement XYO.

 ## Demos